NERC-CEH/nanofase/doc/vs-ifort-setup.md

 $ git submodule update --init --recursive
 ```

-You may also need to create a couple of new directories, if you use the default config files provided: `log` and `data/output`:
+You may also need to create a couple of new directories, if you use the [example config file](../config/config.example.nml) provided: `log` and `data/output`:

 ```shell
 $ mkdir data/output log